The Yellow Ribbon Program is a provision of the law that created the Post-9/11 GI Bill.

 5. Maintain standards of progress and satisfactory academic progress, conduct and attendance according to the regularly prescribed standards of Auburn University.

-6. Complete and return by the deadline the Auburn University Yellow Ribbon Program Student Application & Agreement form to the Auburn University Veterans Resource Center Office, Email to: email@example.com , fax at (334) 844- 8166 or mail/hand carry to the Auburn University Veterans Resource Center Office, 217 Foy Hall, Auburn University, AL 36849.
+6. Complete the online YRP application and submit your Certificate of Eligibility to the Auburn University Veterans Resource Center Office, Email to: firstname.lastname@example.org , fax at (334) 844- 8166 or mail/hand carry to the Auburn University Veterans Resource Center Office, 217 Foy Hall, Auburn University, AL 36849.

-ALL INCOMING STUDENTS MUST SUBMIT PROOF OF ELIGIBILITY FOR THE CH 33 POST 9/11 GI BILL TO THIS OFFICE BEFORE JULY 31ST, 2014.
+ALL INCOMING STUDENTS MUST SUBMIT PROOF OF ELIGIBILITY FOR THE CH 33 POST 9/11 GI BILL TO THIS OFFICE.

-WE CANNOT SECURE YOUR POSITION ON THE ORDER OF RECEIPT LIST UNTIL YOU HAVE COMPLETED ALL OF THE ABOVE ITEMS BY: MIDNIGHT JULY 31ST, 2014.
+WE CANNOT SECURE YOUR POSITION ON THE ORDER OF RECEIPT LIST UNTIL YOU HAVE COMPLETED ALL OF THE ABOVE ITEMS.

 SELECTION OF THE FIFTY (50) UNDERGRADUATE STUDENT RECIPIENTS "WILL BE ON A FIRST COME FIRST SERVED BASIS" ACCORDING TO THE DATE & TIME THE COMPLETED APPLICATION IS RECEIVED BY THE AUBURN UNIVERSITY VETERANS RESOURCE CENTER.